 The Lip Liner

-While this product isn't new (I've been toting it around in my bag with me for years), it is new to Sephora, and that's certainly cause for celebration.
+While this product isn't new (I've been toting it around in my bag with me for years), it is new to Sephora as of January 2019, and that certainly causes a celebration.

 The Two-in-One Product